48:13: Promotion and singles

 On 4 April 2014, Tom Meighan and Sergio Pizzorno appeared in East London dressed in white overalls, painting large numbers "48:13" on a wall belonging to artist and fashion designer Aitor Throup, with whom the band has previously worked on the cover art for Velociraptor!
 (2011) and the music video for "Switchblade Smiles".
 On 28 April 2014, the band announced the release of the album, and it became clear that the mural was referring to its title and artwork.

+The album cover features simple black text on a pink background displaying the length of every track between the band and album title, although the deluxe edition omits the track lengths and enlarges the text.
+According to Pizzorno, he chose the pink colour scheme to go against the perception that Kasabian is a "very masculine" band, noting that "there’s a very punk element to it."

 48:13 was promoted by the lead single "Eez-eh", released on 29 April 2014.
 A music video for the song, directed by Aitor Throup, was released onto YouTube the same day.

 On 11 June 2014, Pizzorno featured alongside Pete Donaldson on his Absolute Radio show, during which full versions of "Stevie" and "Treat" were played.
 In support of the album, Kasabian made several appearances at festivals in Europe and Japan.
 The band also headlined the 2014 Glastonbury Festival, performing on the Pyramid Stage on 29 June 2014.

-The second single, "Bumblebeee", described by Pizzorno as a "Beastie Boys dub with a sort of Zeppelin, Rage Against the Machine chorus", was released on 3 August 2014, with the music video, directed by Alex Courtes released on 27 July.
+The second single, "Bumblebeee" was released on 3 August 2014, with the music video, directed by Alex Courtes released on 27 July.
 Over two months before its release, on 29 May 2014, "Bumblebeee" was awarded Zane Lowe's Hottest Record.
 The B-side of the "Bumblebeee" single is "Gelfling", named after the creature of the same name from the film The Dark Crystal.

 The third single, "Bow" features Pizzorno on lead vocals, their second single to do so after the 2007 single "Me Plus One".
 It was solely released in Italy, but received some airplay in the UK.

 The fourth single, "Stevie", was a part of the soundtrack of the game, FIFA 15, made by EA Sports.